LLNL/llnl.github.io/about/faq.md

 ### How do I get my repo reviewed and released for GitHub?

-All information produced by LLNL must follow the guidance set forth by the LLNL Information Management (IM) Policy for both [initial release {% raw %}<i class="fa fa-lock"></i>{% endraw %}](https://dev.llnl.gov/opensource/releasing/) and [incremental contributions {% raw %}<i class="fa fa-lock"></i>{% endraw %}](https://dev.llnl.gov/opensource/contributing/).
+Before content is placed into an LLNL GitHub.com repository, it should be reviewed and released via LLNL's Information Management (IM) process.
+All information produced by LLNL must follow the guidance set forth by the LLNL IM policy for both [initial release {% raw %}<i class="fa fa-lock"></i>{% endraw %}](https://dev.llnl.gov/opensource/releasing/) and [incremental contributions {% raw %}<i class="fa fa-lock"></i>{% endraw %}](https://dev.llnl.gov/opensource/contributing/).

 ### What is/isn’t allowed to be included in my repo?

-Before content is placed into an LLNL GitHub.com repository, it should be reviewed and released via the IM process.
-Once released, an appropriate open source license and `LLNL-CODE-` release number should be provided and included in the repository.

 Remember that these repositories *are hosted* on GitHub servers, *NOT LLNL servers*, and content placed in them should be limited to "email like" communications.
 That means: